michaelcarroll/lpcfi/README.md

-# Live Path Control Flow Integrity (LPCFI) demonstration
+# LPCFI/PICFI demonstration

-This demo is intended to present a weakness of PICFI as overcome by LPCFI for our presentation on Control Flow Integrity for CSCI-340.
+This demo is intended to present a weakness of Per-Input Control Flow Integrity (PICFI) as overcome by Live Path Control Flow Integrity (LPCFI) for our presentation on Control Flow Integrity for CSCI-340.
 Instructions to run the demo are provided below.

 Forked from https://github.com/mbarbar/lpcfi.